Serfetto/NSFW-Model/README.md

 Data for training you can find in this [repository](https://github.com/Serfetto/NSFW-Data) or in the colab itself

 You can find the trained model at this [link](https://drive.google.com/file/d/1Vl5pY9ERFb-L5eF73Qt9Dumkmlrgykyk/view?usp=sharing)

+In script ```onlymodel.py``` you can testing model.
+The image used by the model is taken from your screen, meaning a screenshot of the screen is made and then passed to the model for classification.